 When you are in Japan, you’ll have to try Wagyu beef, one of the world’s most famous beef.

 And while there are several types of wagyu beef, you might have heard of Kobe beef.
-It is from a type of Tajima black cattle raised only in Hyogo Prefecture.
-About 3,000 cattle can be quantified as Kobe beef each year which makes it one of the most expensive types of beef in Japan.
+It is from Tajima black cattle raised only in Hyogo Prefecture.
+About 3,000 cattle can be quantified as Kobe beef each year, making it one of Japan’s most expensive types of beef.

 The beef itself tastes so good!
-It is tender because of the marbled fat distributed evenly.
+It is tender because the marbled fat is distributed evenly.
 Plus, it is rich in healthy omega-3 fatty acids.

-There are several ways of preparing Kobe beef including sukiyaki, shabu-shabu, sashimi or it can be eaten as a steak.
-But the best way to eat Kobe beef is to have it at a teppanyaki restaurant where the chef cooks the Kobe beef on the hot flat skillet in front of you.
+There are several ways of preparing Kobe beef, including sukiyaki, shabu-shabu, sashimi, or it can be eaten as a steak.
+But the best way to eat Kobe beef is to have it at a teppanyaki restaurant where the chef cooks the Kobe beef on a hot flat skillet in front of you.

 This premium beef is expensive but definitely worth trying.

 Okonomiyaki is a Japanese savoury pancake made with noodles, shredded cabbage, flour batter and various toppings, including seafood and meat.
 Then a copious amount of sauce drizzles directly on the pancake.
 Most places make okonomiyaki on a hot plate right in front of you at your table, while some prepare in the kitchen.

 There are two types: Osaka-style okonomiyaki and Hiroshima-style okonomiykai.

 The Osaka-style okonomiyaki is what I described above.

 The Hiroshima-style okonomiyai is similar to the Osaka version, but the one in Hiroshima starts with a thin crepe base, then add cabbage, bean sprouts, a few slices of pork, soba noodles, fried egg, okonomiyaki sauce, and topped with dried seaweed flakes.